 What's happened

-Walter Carter Jr., president of Ohio State University, resigned after admitting to allowing inappropriate access to university leadership to support a personal relationship.
-The resignation follows an internal investigation and comes amid broader campus controversies.
-Carter's departure marks a leadership upheaval at the sixth-largest US university.
+Ohio State University President Walter Carter Jr. resigned after admitting to allowing inappropriate access to university leadership to support a personal relationship.
+The resignation follows an internal investigation into his conduct and broader campus controversies.
+Ravi Ballamkonda has been appointed interim president.

 What's behind the headline?